Blog

 If you travel by air, remember that airlines have their own rules

 Air transportation carries additional requirements.
 In general, low-cost airlines generally do not allow animals to be transported, either in the cabin or in the cargo hold.
-However, many traditional airlines accept small dogs, such as the toy poodle, as long as certain conditions are met.
+However, many traditional airlines accept small dogs, such as toy poodles, as long as certain conditions are met.

 The first rule concerns the size of the carrier, which must be approved and small enough to fit under the seat.
 In addition, it is mandatory to book a specific ticket for the animal, which usually involves an additional charge.
 In the absence of such a reservation, the airline may refuse to board the animal on the day of the flight.

-Traveling with a dog requires some planning, but it is not a complicated process if you follow the various steps: preliminary vet check, pet passport, up-to-date vaccinations, and specific documentation according to the destination.
+Traveling with toy poodle requires some planning, but it is not a complicated process if you follow the various steps: preliminary veterinary check, animal passport, up-to-date vaccinations, and specific documentation according to the destination.
 In general, it is always advisable to have a veterinarian follow up, who will not only check the necessary documentation, but also assess the dog’s health condition to ensure that the trip is safe and enjoyable for both of you.